- Get Involved

 TEXAS HISTORY DAY.
 Texas History Day is one of several educational programs of the Texas State Historical Association.
 A part of the National History Day program, Texas History Day is a competition for students in grades 6 through 12, whereby students demonstrate their interest in and knowledge of history.
-Students, who compete in a junior high (grades 6–8) or a senior high (grades 9–12) division, may enter one of seven categories: a paper; a project (individual or group); a performance (individual or group); or a media presentation (individual or group).
-Students must win a first or second place at their regional fair before they are eligible to compete at Texas History Day, a 1½-day event held in Austin each spring.
+Students, who compete in a junior high (grades 6–8) or a senior high (grades 9–12) division, may enter one of five categories: a paper (only individual); an exhibit (individual or group); a performance (individual or group); a website (individual or group); or a documentary (individual or group).
+Students must win a first or second place at their regional fair before they are eligible to compete at Texas History Day, a one-day event held at the Bullock Texas State History Museum and the University of Texas at Austin each spring.
 Those winning first or second place at the state level advance to a national competition held at the University of Maryland in June.
-More than 10,000 students participate in the program in Texas at the regional level; approximately 800 of those advance to the state contest; and seventy or so of those win at the state level to compete in the national contest.
+More than 67,000 students participate in the program in Texas at the local and regional level; approximately 800 of those advance to the state contest; and seventy or so of those represent Texas at the state level to compete in the national contest.
 Texas became involved in the national program in 1981.
-In eight of the past fourteen national contests Texas won more awards than any other state.
+Texas placed within the top medal counts at the national level for the last eighteen year.

 All copyrighted materials included within the Handbook of Texas Online are in accordance with Title 17 U.S.C.
 Section 107 related to Copyright and “Fair Use” for Non-Profit educational institutions, which permits the Texas State Historical Association (TSHA), to utilize copyrighted materials to further scholarship, education, and inform the public.
 The TSHA makes every effort to conform to the principles of fair use and to comply with copyright law.

 If you wish to use copyrighted material from this site for purposes of your own that go beyond fair use, you must obtain permission from the copyright owner.